JayDevDo/portal/README.md

-# Master
+# Jay's GH portal
-Master repo with links to other repos
+Main repo with links to other repos